yadidiahk/n8n_comments_bots/README.md

 # Social Media Comment Bot API

-A Node.js Express API for automating comments on LinkedIn and YouTube using Puppeteer.
+A Node.js Express API for automating comments on LinkedIn, YouTube, Reddit, and Twitter/X using Puppeteer.

 ## Features

 - ✅ Post comments on LinkedIn posts
 - ✅ Post comments on YouTube videos (including Shorts)
+- ✅ Post comments on Reddit posts
+- ✅ Post replies on Twitter/X tweets
 - ✅ Support for all YouTube URL formats
 - ✅ Persistent browser sessions (stay logged in)
 - ✅ Automatic error handling with screenshots